Future Cinema Systems: Next Generation Art Technologies

 Future Cinema Systems

 Future Cinema Systems: Next Generation Art Technologies is an unprecedented Hong Kong art tech initiative to build the next generation fully interactive and immerse cinematic architecture and applications.
-The project is led Professor Jeffrey Shaw, Chair Professor of the Academy of Visual Arts, Hong Kong Baptist University, in collaboration with Professor Richard Allen at the Center for Applied Computing and Interactive Media at City University of Hong Kong (CityU) and Professor Sarah Kenderdine at École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
-This pioneering project has been awarded HK$35.4 million in funding from the Innovation and Technology Support Program under the Innovation and Technology Commission of the HKSAR Government.
+The project is spearheaded by Jeffrey Shaw, Chair Professor of the Academy of Visual Arts, Hong Kong Baptist University, in collaboration with Richard Allen at the Center for Applied Computing and Interactive Media at City University of Hong Kong (CityUHK) and Sarah Kenderdine at L’École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
+This pioneering project has been awarded HK$35.4 million in funding from the Innovation and Technology Support Programme under the Innovation and Technology Commission of the HKSAR Government.